fenago/ml-scikit-keras-tensorflow/labs/lab_1.md

     would typically be trained on past sequences of purchases across all clients.

-Building an intelligent bot for a game

-:   This is often tackled using Reinforcement Learning (RL; see
+Building an intelligent bot for a game: This is often tackled using Reinforcement Learning (RL; see
     [Lab 18]
     which is a branch of Machine Learning that trains agents (such as bots) to pick the actions that will maximize their rewards over time